The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Experiment

 \subsubsection{\textbf{Overall}}

-From Table~\ref{tab:overall_performance}, following \name, the Hybrid Embedding methods (\eg PCR-CA and MME-SID) and the LLM-based method (\ie LLM-ESR) generally yield the next-best performance.
-This observation suggests that although infusing LLM-derived knowledge into HID or simply combining multiple embeddings improves performance, such strategies remain insufficient without explicit and fine-grained alignment between the two spaces.
+From \textbf{Table}~\ref{tab:overall_performance}, following \name, the Hybrid Embedding methods (\ie SMILE, PCR-CA, and MME-SID) and the LLM-based method (\ie LLM-ESR) generally yield the second-best performance.
+This observation suggests that although integrating LLM-derived knowledge into HID or simply combining multiple embeddings can improve performance, these strategies remain insufficient without explicit, fine-grained alignment between the collaborative and semantic spaces.

 For SID Embedding baselines, we observe a clear performance disparity.
 Although the recently proposed SFM-SID and PG-SID adopt more sophisticated mechanisms to enhance semantic representations, they generally underperform compared to CCFRec and PSRQ.
-This indicates that strengthening semantic quality alone is inadequate without a recommendation-oriented architectural design.
+This indicates that strengthening semantic quality alone is insufficient without a design oriented toward recommendations.

 Among SID-based methods, CCFRec performs notably comparable to the HID-based SASRec.
-Its advantage is attributed to progressively incorporating semantic embeddings from multiple attribute dimensions, yielding finer item distinctions than the sub-vector grouping strategies in SFM-SID and PG-SID.
-Nevertheless, despite these improvements, single-view methods (first seven columns) are consistently inferior to hybrid approaches (last four columns), further demonstrating the necessity of integrating both SID and HID in a unified framework.
+Its advantage lies in progressively incorporating semantic embeddings across multiple attribute dimensions, yielding finer item distinctions than the sub-vector grouping strategies in SFM-SID and PG-SID.
+Nevertheless, despite these improvements, single-view methods (first seven columns) are consistently inferior to hybrid approaches (last four columns), further demonstrating the necessity of integrating SID and HID representations in a unified framework.